 "Viva Las Vegas" also featured a Vegas wedding between Elvis and his co-star Ann-Margret.
 Four years later, reality mirrored the cinematic fairytale when Elvis' real-life love story played out in Las Vegas.
 On May 1, 1967, at age 32, he married Priscilla Anne Beaulieu, 21, at Milton Prell's Aladdin Hotel.They were wed in a quiet eight-minute ceremony in Prell's suite at the hotel.

 Despite his history in the city, it wasn't until The International hotel opened in 1969, that Elvis truly became synonymous with Las Vegas.
 While Barbra Streisand opened the showroom at the International, Elvis would make it world famous.

 In 1969 Elvis performed his first show at the International to a sold-out crowd and he went on to perform regular engagements at the property for seven years -- a total of 837 consecutive sold-out performances in front of 2.5 million people.

 The sheer numbers from these performances are mind-boggling.
 In one 29-day period Elvis entertained 101,509 guests, bringing in $1.5 million in ticket sales.
-In the course of his 800-plus performances in Vegas, Elvis sold $43.7 million in show tickets, about $270 million in 2011 dollars.
-In the months when Elvis was performing, 1 in 2 visitors to Las Vegas saw his show.
+In the course of his 800-plus performances in Vegas, Elvis sold $43.7 million in show tickets, about $277 million in 2013 dollars.
+In the months when Elvis was performing, 1-in-2 visitors to Las Vegas saw his show.

 The hotel became the Hilton in 1971 and the Las Vegas Hotel & Casino in 2012.
 Over the years more people saw Elvis perform there than anywhere else in the world.